On 30 April 2013, Minister Ludwig, released a media release: Working group report recommendations adopted

 Industry will continue to develop research, development and extension materials to support exporters and other extension service providers in increasing awareness and improvements in animal welfare.

 - The Department of Agriculture, Fisheries and Forestry should require a declaration that the exporter has completed due diligence and the exporter is satisfied that acceptable animal welfare outcomes will be achieved at the first breeder facility in the importing country.

 Where livestock are distributed for poverty alleviation purposes, exporters should be satisfied that the gifting agency has arrangements in place to deliver adequate husbandry knowledge and experience.

-This publication was authored by IGIG and may not meet Australian Government accessibility guidelines
+This publication was authored by IGIG and may not meet Australian

 .
 If you require an accessible version of the publication, please contact its author.